lzfelix/minuet/README.md

-Minuet is an opinionated library to perform NLP sequence tagging tasks, such as Named Entity Recognition, Part-of-Speech tagging and Chunking, by just changing the dataset, while keeping the model untouched.
-Despite of this, Minuet allows the user to choose which parts to use and turn off when building a new model.
+Minuet is an opinionated library to perform NLP sequence tagging tasks, such as Named Entity Recognition, Part-of-Speech Tagging and Chunking, by just changing the dataset, while keeping the model untouched.
+Despite this, Minuet allows the user to choose which parts to use and turn off when building a new model.
 Think about it as a Lego library: if the goal is to fit a model quickly, you can use the default values and options, but you are also allowed to fine-tune the model hyperparameters and architecture if you wish to do so.
 The library was designed to be as self-contained as possible, avoiding being a black-box and allowing easy traning, disk persistence, reloading and serving.
 A few illustrations of these functionalities are provided on `examples/` .